-Strom Thurmond, who served in the United States Senate for a record 46 years, dies on this day in 2003.
+Strom Thurmond, who served in the United States Senate for a record 46 years, dies on June 26, 2003.
 Thurmond’s long and controversial political career had ended with his retirement one year earlier.

 Thurmond was born on December 5, 1902, in Edgefield, South Carolina, where he also died.
 He graduated from what is now Clemson University in 1923 with a degree in horticulture and became a teacher and coach, and, later, a superintendent of schools.
 While working in education, he studied law at night, and passed the bar in 1930.
 He worked as an attorney and, eventually, a judge, before serving in WWII, where he participated in D-Day at Normandy with the Army’s 82nd Airborne division.

 Thurmond’s political career began in 1946 when he became governor of South Carolina, a position he held for one term.
 As governor, as well as in the early part of his Congressional career, he was famously pro-segregation, even saying in a 1948 speech, “I want to tell you, ladies and gentlemen, that there’s not enough troops in the army to force the Southern people to break down segregation and admit the Negro race into our theaters, into our swimming pools, into our homes, and into our churches.”
 It was also in 1948 that Thurmond made his one and only run for the presidency, as the candidate of the Dixiecrat party, in protest of Harry Truman’s nomination by the Democratic Party, of which he was a member.
 He was easily defeated, but did win the states of South Carolina, Mississippi, Alabama and Louisiana, and their combined 39 electoral votes.